-- 4(a) An active certified residential contractor is eligible to "substituted take with receive a certified building contractor license after passing or having previously passed" the building contractors' examination if he or she possesses a minimum of 3 years of proven experience in the classification in which he or she is certified. - 4(b) An active certified residential contractor is eligible to "substituted take with receive a certified general contractor license after passing or having previously passed" the general contractors' examination if he or she possesses a minimum of 4 years of proven experience in the classification in which he or she is certified. - 4(c) An active certified building contractor is eligible to "substituted take with receive a certified general contractor license after passing or having previously passed " the general contractors' examination if he or she possesses a minimum of 4 years of proven experience in the classification in which he or she is certified. - 5(a) An active certified air-conditioning Class C contractor is eligible to "substituted take with receive a certified air-conditioning Class B contractor license after passing or having previously passed" the air-conditioning Class B contractors' examination if he or she possesses a minimum of 3 years of proven experience in the classification in which he or she is certified. - 5(b) An active certified air-conditioning Class C contractor is eligible to "substituted take with receive a certified air-conditioning Class A contractor license after passing or having previously passed" the air-conditioning Class A contractors' examination if he or she possesses a minimum of 4 years of proven experience in the classification in which he or she is certified. - 5(c) An active certified air-conditioning Class B contractor is eligible to "substituted take with receive a certified air-conditioning Class A contractor license after passing or having previously passed" the air-conditioning Class A contractors' examination if he or she possesses a minimum of 1 year of proven experience in the classification in which he or she is certified. - 6(a) An active certified swimming pool servicing contractor is eligible to "substituted take with receive a certified residential swimming pool contractor license after passing or having previously passed" the residential swimming pool contractors' examination if he or she possesses a minimum of 3 years of proven experience in the classification in which he or she is certified. - 6(b) An active certified swimming pool servicing contractor is eligible to "substituted take with receive a certified commercial swimming pool contractor license after passing or having previously passed" the swimming pool commercial contractors' examination if he or she possesses a minimum of 4 years of proven experience in the classification in which he or she is certified. - O 6(c) An active certified residential swimming pool contractor is eligible to "substituted take with receive a certified commercial swimming pool contractor license after passing or having previously passed" the commercial swimming pool contractors' examination if he or she possesses a minimum of 1 year of proven experience in the classification in which he or she is certified. - o 6(d) An applicant is eligible to "substituted take with receive a certified swimming pool/spa servicing contractor license after passing or having previously passed" the swimming pool/spa servicing contractors' examination if he or she has satisfactorily completed 60 hours of instruction in courses related to the scope of work covered by that license and approved by the Construction Industry Licensing Board by rule and has at least 1 year of proven experience related to the scope of work of such a contractor.
+- 3 4 5 7 - 4(b) An active certified residential contractor is eligible to "substituted take with receive a certified general contractor license after passing or having previously passed" the general contractors' examination if he or she possesses a minimum of 4 years of proven experience in the classification in which he or she is certified. - 4(c) An active certified building contractor is eligible to "substituted take with receive a certified general contractor license after passing or having previously passed " the general contractors' examination if he or she possesses a minimum of 4 years of proven experience in the classification in which he or she is certified. - 5(a) An active certified air-conditioning Class C contractor is eligible to "substituted take with receive a certified air-conditioning Class B contractor license after passing or having previously passed" the air-conditioning Class B contractors' examination if he or she possesses a minimum of 3 years of proven experience in the classification in which he or she is certified. - 5(b) An active certified air-conditioning Class C contractor is eligible to "substituted take with receive a certified air-conditioning Class A contractor license after passing or having previously passed" the air-conditioning Class A contractors' examination if he or she possesses a minimum of 4 years of proven experience in the classification in which he or she is certified. - 5(c) An active certified air-conditioning Class B contractor is eligible to "substituted take with receive a certified air-conditioning Class A contractor license after passing or having previously passed" the air-conditioning Class A contractors' examination if he or she possesses a minimum of 1 year of proven experience in the classification in which he or she is certified. - 6(a) An active certified swimming pool servicing contractor is eligible to "substituted take with receive a certified residential swimming pool contractor license after passing or having previously passed" the residential swimming pool contractors' examination if he or she possesses a minimum of 3 years of proven experience in the classification in which he or she is certified. - 6(b) An active certified swimming pool servicing contractor is eligible to "substituted take with receive a certified commercial swimming pool contractor license after passing or having previously passed" the swimming pool commercial contractors' examination if he or she possesses a minimum of 4 years of proven experience in the classification in which he or she is certified. - 6(c) An active certified residential swimming pool contractor is eligible to "substituted take with receive a certified commercial swimming pool contractor license after passing or having previously passed" the commercial swimming pool contractors' examination if he or she possesses a minimum of 1 year of proven experience in the classification in which he or she is certified. - 6(d) An applicant is eligible to "substituted take with receive a certified swimming pool/spa servicing contractor license after passing or having previously passed" the swimming pool/spa servicing contractors' examination if he or she has satisfactorily completed 60 hours of instruction in courses related to the scope of work covered by that license and approved by the Construction Industry Licensing Board by rule and has at least 1 year of proven experience related to the scope of work of such a contractor.